Habenaliy/alx-system_engineering-devops/0x01-shell_permissions/README.md

-su chmod -R +111 */ to add all permissions to the subdirectories mkdir -m 751 crearin a directory with specified permissions chgrp school hello to change the group of the file hello to the group school
+su chmod -R +111 */ to add all permissions to the subdirectories mkdir -m 751 crearin a directory with specified permissions chgrp school hello to change the group of the file hello to the group school chown vincent :staff * to change ownership to vincent and change group to staff